← Back to all posts

 2. Asks for a 6-digit TOTP code

-5. admin.sh independently re-verifies the code using embedded Python — no HTTP dependency
+5. The admin script independently re-verifies the code using embedded Python with no HTTP dependency

 6. If still valid, checks the command against the allowlist and executes

 Two independent verification steps.
-The TOTP secret is in a file only ali can read. admin.sh is root-owned, so Athena can’t modify the allowlist.
+The TOTP secret is in a file only the user can read.
+The admin script is root-owned, so Athena can’t modify the allowlist.
 The whole chain works even if Overwatch is down.

 The Session Recovery

-The fourteen “missing” sessions broke down to: twelve were subagent sessions from background coding tasks — internal workers that were never meant to appear in the dashboard.
+The fourteen “missing” sessions broke down to: twelve were subagent sessions from background coding tasks, internal workers that were never meant to appear in the dashboard.
 Two were rotated historical conversations.
 Nothing was lost.
-The fix was chown ali:ali sessions.json.
+The fix was a single ownership change on the index file.

 When something disappears, check permissions before panicking.